Sopvia/Sopvia/README.md

 - 👋 Hi, I’m @Sopvia
-- 👀 I’m interested in software development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Python Flask and Go
+- 🌱 I’m currently learning GO and C++

 <!---
 Sopvia/Sopvia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.